Workplace accidents can be devastating to manufacturers, so a sensible safety strategy and collaborative relationship with suppliers is essential

 “They are also managing the risks of mental health and wellbeing and, with many people working remotely, ensuring employees aren’t at risk of suffering with musculoskeletal issues.”

-Brendan Free, Industry Sector Manager at RS Components, agrees.
+Richard Graham, Industry Sector Manager at RS, agrees.
 “Workplace safety is extremely important in the OEM sector – the companies in this sector are ultimately responsible for the employees’ safety, so they need to take this very seriously,” he explains.
 “This is a sector with a number of risks, so it’s well worth the investment in safety equipment and training if it prevents a serious accident.

-"The OEM sector has a number of risks, so it's well worth investing in safety equipment if it prevents a serious accident"Brendan Free, Industry Sector Manager, RS Components
+"The OEM sector has a number of risks, so it's well worth investing in safety equipment if it prevents a serious accident"Richard Graham, Industry Sector Manager, RS

 “Typical risks that employees at OEM manufacturers come up against are working with machinery and also electricity – if engineers are repairing equipment and the power is switched back on there could be serious consequences,” he adds.
 “As such, some of the most common safety devices we provide customers with are lock-out switches that stop colleagues from accidentally turning on a machine under repair.”